 Mayer’s been digging in the crates and you can hear the influences in his music.
 A touch of Shuggie Otis here, some Bob Marley there, a sprinkle of Sly Stone…

-On his fourth full-length album, due out this spring, Hawthorne is back to handling the lion’s share of production.
+On his fourth full-length album, “Man About Town," Hawthorne is back to handling the lion’s share of production.
 He also played damn near every instrument on the album and penned every track.
 His songwriting pulls from his life and observations; his heartache and joy.
 Sometimes it’s groovy, other times he’s vulnerable and sincere.

 It’s the shit people listen to when they wanna get drunk and stoned and sentimental.
 The reason?
 Mayer Hawthorne stays making that timeless, soulful, baby-making music.

 Jackson (at) asideworldwide [dot] com

 Tom (at) windishagency [dot] com

 adele.slater (at) codaagency [dot] com

 nick (at) codaagency [dot] com

 Press Photo 1

 Press Photo 2